 - The supervisor will be required from time to time by both the University and external funding bodies to provide a detailed written record of the student's progress and should ensure that all departmental and/or faculty requirements concerning the submission of progress reports are complied with.
 In particular it is essential that the Annual Progress Report is completed and returned within the specified timescale.
 The supervisor should discuss the completion of the Annual Progress Report with the student and it is essential that the student signs the form to acknowledge that s/he has seen and understood the contents of the completed report.

 The final stages

-- The supervisor should initiate the procedures for the appointment of examiners well in advance of the thesis being submitted.
+- The supervisor should nominate appropriate examiners well in advance of the thesis being submitted, bearing in mind that all nominations require faculty approval before they can be appointed.
 Failure to do so will lead to delays in dispatching the student’s thesis and arranging the viva examination.

 - The supervisor should read and comment on a draft of the complete thesis before submission.

 - The supervisor should ensure that the student understands the procedures for the submission and examination of the thesis and should assist the student in preparing for the oral examination, including offering a mock viva.

 - Should the student be asked to resubmit their thesis, the supervisor will be responsible for continuing to provide support and supervision throughout the resubmission period.